 What if my student is struggling academically?
 How can I help?

 Students, particularly new students, can encounter academic difficulties.
 The adjustment to a college environment can be challenging.
-If you find signs of declining interest in a subject or increased frustration you should refer your student to contact a faculty member, the Student Success Center or the Academic Support Center.
+If you find signs of declining interest in a subject or increased frustration you should refer your student to contact a faculty member, Enrollment Services or the Academic Support Center.
 Reynolds’ Academic Support Centers provide free tutoring to students and can assist with challenges your student may be facing in math, writing, or a number of other subjects.

 If my student is having problems with the teacher, how can I set up a teacher conference?